 Often challenges pop-up, holding us back from achieving great dreams and great visions we want to fulfill.
-However, sometimes we are met with challenges that hold us back, keep us ‘stuck’, and slow us down on our journey to fulfilling our potential and living life with purpose and passion.
+We get stuck, slowed down on our journey to fulfilling our potential and living life with purpose and passion.
 This past year has been an immense example of being sidelined for nearly everyone.

-These challenges can come in the form of some sort of loss.
+These challenges to achieving our dreams often come in the form of some sort of loss.
 In the Quran, God tells us:

 And we are also told: